(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 There is more freedom associated with the purchase of a home.
 You decide where to buy land to build or browse around and see what houses are available for purchase.
 When renting, you will simply have to find a place to live, and do not have these privileges.
 You may even need to share a house with other tenants if you cannot find another place to rent.

 As you can see, there are some strong arguments in favor of each of these options.
-It is not an easy choice.
+Buy or rent is not an easy choice.
 In the end, it all comes down to what is right for you.
 Below is a summary of the advantages and disadvantages of each.
 Using this information, I hope you can make a more informed decision about buying or renting a house.

 Advantages of Buying: